Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/ClassificationguidesApi.md

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.

-  'where': where_example // string | A string to restrict the returned objects by using a predicate.
+  'where': where_example //  | A string to restrict the returned objects by using a predicate.
 Supported operations are AND, NOT, and OR.
 Fields to filter on:
 * enabled - e.g. (enabled = true OR enabled = false)

 };

-classificationguidesApi.listClassificationGuides(opts).then(function(data) {
+classificationguidesApi.listClassificationGuides(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);